QiufangMa/template-mechanism/draft-xxx-netmod-yang-config-template.md

 subtree of the template takes effect for when it is applied.

-An example of this would be to have a template that is applied to a top-level <interfaces> container, but the template only takes effect for certain interface names that match the regular expression.
+An example of this would be to have a template that is applied to a top-level "interfaces" container, but the template only takes effect for certain interface names that match the regular expression.

 ## Off-box Template Expansion

-If the client knows the contents of the <running> datastore (non- template config, template definitions and template applications), it must be possible for the client to calculate the result of template expansion.
+If the client knows the contents of the \<running\> datastore (non- template config, template definitions and template applications), it must be possible for the client to calculate the result of template expansion.